 - What benefits should it bring?

-- What is the schedule of the project?
+- What is the project schedule?

-- What should the budget of the project be?
+- What should the project budget be?

 - The project timeline,